 The movie Smile was scary because it explored the theme of trauma and how it can manifest in terrifying ways.
 The protagonist, Dr. Rose Cotter, had to face not only the horrific deaths of her patients and loved ones but also the possibility that she was losing her sanity and becoming like her mother, who died by taking her own life.

 The movie also featured a creepy and mysterious entity that appeared as different smiling people who could infect others with their curses and drive them to take their own lives or the lives of others.

 12. The Lighthouse (2019)

 The Lighthouse is a chilling tale of two lighthouse keepers, Thomas and Ephraim, who are stranded on a remote island.
 As isolation and paranoia set in, we witness psychological agony, including hallucinations, a relentless storm, and a gradual ascent into madness.
 The film dives into the disturbing transformation of the characters as they grapple with the secrets of the lighthouse.

-In Annabelle Comes Home, the Warrens' daughter Judy faces terror when the doll Annabelle awakens evil spirits in their occult room.
+In Annabelle Comes Home, we revisit Ed and Lorraine Warren for another supernatural exploit.
+Well, it's actually their daughter, Judy, who faces terror when the infamously haunted doll Annabelle awakens evil spirits in their occult room.
 The movie is filled with startling scenes, such as a haunted artifact room coming to life, the chilling Ferryman, and the possession of Judy's babysitter.
 The characters struggle to survive the supernatural threats and confront the evil within the Warrens' home.

 The Invisible Man follows Cecilia as she escapes from her abusive partner, only to be tormented by him after his supposed death.
 There are tons of jump scares and highly suspenseful scenes related to the presence of the invisible antagonist, an alarming restaurant encounter, and the gaslighting tactics used against Cecilia.